Surinder Kapoor: Career

 As a result of the 1947 partition, Kapoor quit Peshawar for Meerut in Uttar Pradesh before Prithviraj Kapoor, his cousin and a friend of his father, invited him to Bombay (now Mumbai) to join the Hindi film industry.
 Before that, he had struggled, changing his job 22 times in a year and a half, and began to live in the outhouse of Prihviraj's son, Raj Kapoor.

 He started his film career as an assistant director to K. Asif as well a secretary to Hindi film star of the 1950s Geeta Bali, his nephew Shammi Kapoor's wife.

 When asked in an interview, how he established S.K.International Films, he quoted in an interview "Rajesh Khanna who played the title-role in Shehzada (1972) was truly of a princely disposition.
 He started shooting for me without ever discussing the price, saying that we could settle that once the film is made, he said and made banner S. K. International Films became an acknowledged company."
 His first successful film in Hindi as a producer was Shehzada (1972). directed by K. Shankar which was a remake of Tamil film Idhu Sathiyam (1963).
 However, Surinder's subsequent releases such as Phool Khile Hain Gulshan Gulshan (1978) were flops, due to which he went into huge debts.
 Later as a producer in the 1980s he made good money with his productions, which were remakes of Kannada, Tamil or Telugu films like Hum Paanch, Woh Saat Din, Loafer, Judaai, Sirf Tum, Hamara Dil Aapke Paas Hai, Pukar, No Entry - all of them starring his son Anil Kapoor in the lead.
 His younger son, Sanjay Kapoor was lead actor in Sirf Tum.

 The Dada Saheb Phalke Academy honoured him with the Shri L V Prasad Phalke award in 2009.

 Death

 He died after suffering a cardiac arrest on 24 September 2011.

 Personal life

 His three sons, Boney, Anil and Sanjay, are also involved in the film industry.
-Anil Kapoor is a successful Bollywood actor.
-His daughter-in-law Sridevi married to his eldest son Boney was a legendary Bollywood actress.
+Anil Kapoor is an actor.
+His daughter-in-law was Sridevi married to his eldest son Boney.
 His daughter, Reena, is married to Sandeep Marwah of Marwah Films and Video Studios.
-Boney is a well known and a famous Producer and Sanjay acted in several movies.
+Boney is a film producer and Sanjay acted in several films.

 He has been described by his eldest son Boney as a committed socialist and an associate of Achyut Patwardhan.